Click on the dropdown button to translate.

 THE SACRIFICIAL LAMB POINTED TO CHRIST

-Every lamb brought by an Israelite symbolized Christ.
-His death would pay the “redemption price” for every man and women who believes.
-Even before the Israelites, righteous Able, Noah, Job, Abraham and others offered sacrifices, seeking forgiveness of sins.
-These men were forgiven because they believed Yehovah God, and sincerely repented.
+Every lamb brought by an Israelite, symbolized Christ.
+His death would pay the “redemption price” for every man and women who believed.
+Even before the Israelites, righteous Able, Noah, Job, Abraham and others offered sacrifices, seeking favor with God.
+These men “found favor” because they believed Yehovah God, and sincerely repented of any wrongs.
 They were forgiven in exactly the same way that we are forgiven today.
 Christ said, “Your father Abraham rejoiced to see My day, and he saw it and was glad” (John 8:56).
-How did he “see” it?
-Answer: By faith.
-(Gen. 4:4; Gen. 8:20; Job 1:5).

-The Israelite who came in true heart sorrow for sin, with his sacrificial lamb, was forgiven because of his faith - his belief that the Yehovah God would forgive.
+The Israelite who came with his sacrifice, in true heart sorrow for sin, was forgiven because of his faith - his belief that Yehovah God would forgive.
 His sins were covered (Num.15:25-29; Lev.19:23).
 He stood justified - declared righteous before God.
 The word “atonement” means “covering” or “reconciliation.”
 The sacrificial ceremony had no worth apart from the humble faith of the one who brought the sacrifice.
 Without true heart repentance, the ceremony was actually repulsive to God (1 Sam.
 15:22; Ps.
 51:16,17; Hos.
 6:6; Heb.
 9:9).
+Israel began to act as if the LORD was obligated to forgive, because they brought the correct sacrifices.
+Yehovah could not continue to bless such a system.
+He allowed its destruction.

 THE LAW IS NOT CONFINED TO THE OLD TESTAMENT.